47 Boutique Hotel

 An ode to cutting-edge 20th-century Italian designers, G-Rough is a one-off.
 It's the brainchild of owner Gabriele Salini, a seventh-generation Roman with a razor-sharp eye for design that blurs the lines between nostalgia and post-modernism in an 18th-century building.
 Trendy without trying too hard, the pared-back suites are a breath of fresh air from the flouncy interiors you'll find elsewhere in Rome: distressed walls festooned with playful art, retro-baroque furnishings, brightly colored velvet sofas, and mosaic-tiled bathrooms.
 The facilities are top-notch, too, with Smeg mini-fridges.

 The mood here is deliberately low-key, intimate, and discreet, but if you want a massage, late breakfast in your room, or an alternative tour of Rome (Vespa rides, a day in the life of a designer, and the like), just say the word.
 There's a hip bar for hanging out over carefully picked wines and cocktails.

 The location is lively, just across the way from Pasquino, Rome's best-known 'talking statue' and monumental Piazza Navona.

 Sitting opposite the Forum of Augustus, this gorgeous little boutique hotel is just five minutes walk from the Colosseum.
 Rome is right on your doorstep at Nerva, where contemporary Italian design and limited edition artworks and photographs put a modern spin on a historic townhouse.

 The family that owns Nerva goes above and beyond to make your stay memorable, with five-star décor and service for three-star prices.
-Whether you need a private guide or a personal shopper, just say the word.
+Just say the word whether you need a private guide or a personal shopper.

 The rooms offer bright pops of color, sleek Italian linen, pendant lights, and dark marble bathrooms.
 In the mood to splurge?
-Opt for the Master Suite, which comes with its own living room with fireplace, and jacuzzi bathtub.
+Opt for the Master Suite, which comes with its own living room with a fireplace and Jacuzzi bathtub.

-Breakfasts are lovingly prepared, with pressed juice, coffee and eggs to order, freshly baked pastries and cakes, and homemade preserves.
+Breakfasts are lovingly prepared, with cold-pressed juice, coffee, eggs to order, freshly baked pastries and cakes, and homemade preserves.

 Living proof that good things come in small packages, the 14-suite Portrait Roma brings together the look and feel of a private mansion with the service of a five-star hotel.